-- Seeking input to and validating and refining the climate vulnerabilities and risks assessment, identifying adaptation options, and prioritising and selecting adaptation options for your strategy or plan and subsequent implementation. - Ensuring the relevance, credibility, and legitimacy of the adaptation actions selected and common understanding, commitment, and a desire to implement them.
+- Seeking input to and validating and refining your climate vulnerability and risk assessment, identifying adaptation options, and prioritising and selecting adaptation options for your strategy or plan and subsequent implementation. - Ensuring the relevance, credibility, and legitimacy of the adaptation actions selected and common understanding, commitment, and a desire to implement them.

-Step 5 Implementing
+Step 5